you and your family may be eligible for the Extended Health Benefit.

 Depending on your health care needs, the Extended Health Benefit may help with the cost of:

-*A child or spouse who is 17 years of age or younger will continue to receive dental coverage through Healthy Smiles Ontario.
+*If an ODSP recipient is eligible for the Extended Health Benefit, a child or spouse who is 17 years of age or younger will continue to receive dental coverage through Healthy Smiles Ontario.

 We look at your income to calculate how much ODSP Income Support you should get.
 Some income reduces your ODSP Income Support (for example, Canada Pension Plan benefits, employment income, child support).

 If your income reduction is greater than your ODSP Income Support amount, you would no longer be eligible for ODSP Income Support.
 The difference is called excess income.

 Jane has started receiving $1,100 in Canada Pension Plan (CPP) monthly disability benefits.
 Before receiving CPP payments, she received $1,053 per month in ODSP Income Support.
 Her CPP payments reduce her ODSP Income Support dollar for dollar.
 Her excess income is $47.

 NOTE: Some types of income do not reduce ODSP Income Support dollar for dollar.
 There are many rules about the treatment of income.